This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 - If they are going to swim…bring sunscreen!
 Burnt shoulders = they don’t want to carry their pack!

 - Extra snacks aren’t a bad thing to carry.
 Worth the extra weight vs a hangry kid!

 - A deck of cards isn’t that much extra weight.
 A great time passer while in camp.

 - Always check the propane in your burner (or just get a new one).

 We have been backpacking a few times since our first trip and look forward to more hiking with Papa!
 Most importantly, each time creates new memories.

 Are you ready to make memories on your first trip hiking with kids?

 Laura Chami is an educator teaching AAP classes in Virginia.
 She loves spending time with her husband and two children.
-Life revolves around her children and their adventures together.
-Laura started backpacking with her dad at the age of 7.
+Life revolves around their adventures together.
+Laura started backpacking with her Dad at the age of 7.